-Being able to apply some basics of layout design to your visual analytics projects can bring a surprising amount of benefit.
+Being able to apply some basics of dashboard layout design to your visual analytics projects can bring a surprising amount of benefit.
 As we discuss this topic it is important to know how Playfair Data thinks about the roles and titles of individuals involved in the development process.

 - Visual Analytics Architect: Usually has a background in design and uses design software, in our case Figma, to prototype and wireframe interface designs for visual analytics tools.
 They are also responsible for the user experience (UX) of the tool which is essentially understanding the needs of the end users and ensuring the deliverables meet these needs.